 - Assisting guests and answering general enquires regarding the park and the animals.

-1 x 6 – 8 hour shift per week – minimum 6 month commitment
+1 shift per week, up to 8 hours – minimum 6 month commitment

 WHAT SKILLS AND CHARACTERISTICS DO I NEED?

-Physically capable and able to work in an outdoor environment in all weathers with the ability to be on your feet for up to 8 hours a day with extensive walking.
+A high level of physical fitness is required to take part in this volunteer role, with the ability to be on your feet for up to 8 hours a day with extensive walking.
 The role involves working in an outdoor environment in all weathers.